 Spring is the season of renewal, and that applies to more than just your garden.
 It’s a perfect time to rediscover all that the great outdoors has to offer.
 There’s something for everyone.
 Remember though, easy does it.
 If you’ve taken the winter off from exercise, it’s easy to cause an injury when you get started again, whether you’re gardening, spring-cleaning or playing tennis.
 So make sure you warm up and stretch before any activity, and don’t try to do too much at once.
-Each new activity puts stresses and strains on your body, so ease into it.
+Each new activity puts stresses and strains on your Healthy Body, so ease into it.

 There will be lots of beautiful days ahead to get everything done.
-Before jumping into any exercise routine, it’s a good idea to consult a chiropractor or fitness professional about what’s best for you and your body.
+Before jumping into any exercise routine, it’s a good idea to consult a chiropractor or fitness professional about what’s best for you and your Healthy Body.
 Work with these experts to discuss your fitness goals and develop a balanced workout program.
 Let them know if you are training for a specific sport or if you have an old injury you could aggravate.